 Antibiotics promote thyroid disease, menstrual disorders, and estrogen dominance.
-Even a few courses of antibiotics is enough to increase a woman’s risk of breast cancer by 150 percent.
+Even a few courses of antibiotics can increase the risk of breast cancer by 150 percent.

-Antibiotics may be a life-saving miracle, but they’re a disaster for our hormonal system.
+Antibiotics are a life-saving miracle, but they’re also not great for our hormonal system.
 Why?
-Because they disrupt our healthy intestinal bacteria.
+Because they disrupt our healthy gut bacteria.

 - Activate thyroid hormone T4 into its active form T3, and prevent autoimmune thyroid disease.